66,395 bells

 » I can't seem to log in to ACC.
 Whenever I sign in with my name and password, it just sends me back to the Home page.
 What do I need to do to log in?

 ACC uses cookies.
-Cookies are little temporary programs that are stored on your computer to make using a web site easier.
+Cookies are little temporary files that are stored on your computer to make using a web site easier.
 One of the cookies involves your login name.

 The first thing you could try is deleting the cookies on your computer.
 This will make room for the login cookie ACC is trying to store on your computer.
 Check below for the most used web browsers and how to delete cookies in each of them.